KnowEnG/MetaPath_Analysis/README.md

 3. **results-AUC_every_fold.txt** - for each cross validation partition and each model description, the AUC for the ranked list of left out genes on that input gene set partition.
 4. For each `[sample]`'s input gene set and each `full-[sample]` or `part-[sample]-[XX]` partition:
    1. **parameters-[model_description].txt** - a description of the given model and model parameters values for the ensemble learned on that given partition
-   2. **ranked_all_genes-[model_description]_Avg.txt** - rows for every gene in the network with columns for 1) weighted combination across models of z-scores of the predictions, 2) the gene name, 3 and 4) the gene rank for relatedness to input gene set
+   2. **ranked_all_genes-[model_description]_Avg.txt** - rows for every gene in the network with columns for 1) weighted combination across models of z-scores of the predictions, 2) the gene name, and both columns 3 and 4) the gene rank for relatedness to input gene set
    3. **ranked_genes-[model_description]_Avg.txt** - rows for every gene in the network not in **known.txt** with columns for 1) weighted combination models of prediction scores normalized between 0 and 1, 2) the gene name, 3) the gene rank for relatedness to input gene set, and 4) the weighted combination of model prediction ranks
    4. **scored_features-[model_description].txt** - a meta-path-type by ensemble-model matrix with the [-1,1] normalized meta path type weights for each model.
 The first three columns show 1) the average meta path type weight across models, 2) the length of the meta path type, and 3) the name of the meta path type.
 The first row lists the combination weights for each model.